Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 The only response was from Cesar Alvarez.
 He also posted his analysis in an article.
 We exchanged several emails with results and comments and finally discovered the reason for the discrepancies.

 I could not have done it without the help from Cesar because it did not occur to me to also look at the value of the score together with trade results, something that he suggested I should do.
 Considering negative values of the score was a hidden assumption that is only evident if one focuses on this particular aspect of the strategy in relation to results.
-Thus, the problem was that I was considering only positive values of relative strength for ranking ETFs while the web-based backtester, Portfolio Visualyzer, also considers the negative if no other options are set (actually there is only one other option about a moving average filter).
+Thus, the problem was that I was considering only positive values of relative strength for ranking ETFs, while the web-based backtester, Portfolio Visualizer, also considers the negative if no other options are set (actually there is only one other option about a moving average filter).
 As an extreme example, if all ETFs are down 10% in a three month period, my code will not allocate any capital and stay flat but the web based backtester will still choose the top two ETFs.

 Does it make sense to invest in ETFs that are on a downtrend?
 The answer is that it may or may not and actually the results from this are random.
 With the particular ETF portfolio I considered, the results are better but with another portfolio, such as the IVY 5, they are not.